huggingface/blog/rwkv.md

 ### Weights conversion

-Any user could easily convert the original RWKV weights to the HF format by simply running the conversion script provided in `transformers` library.
-First, push the "raw" weights on the Hugging Face Hub (let's denote that repo as `RAW_HUB_REPO`, and the raw file `RAW_FILE`), then run the conversion script:
+Any user could easily convert the original RWKV weights to the HF format by simply running the conversion script provided in the `transformers` library.
+First, push the "raw" weights to the Hugging Face Hub (let's denote that repo as `RAW_HUB_REPO`, and the raw file `RAW_FILE`), then run the conversion script:

 ```bash
 python convert_rwkv_checkpoint_to_hf.py --repo_id RAW_HUB_REPO --checkpoint_file RAW_FILE --output_dir OUTPUT_DIR